Bankruptcy Litigation Adversary Proceedings

 Although bankruptcy litigation has many features in common with other civil litigation, there are significant differences, and only an experienced attorney in Irvine should handle your bankruptcy litigation matters.

-For sound advice and professional assistance with your Chapter 7 or Chapter 13 bankruptcy matter, including representation in bankruptcy litigation as needed, contact the Fishback Law Corp in Irvine for a free initial consultation.
+For sound advice and professional assistance with your Chapter 7 or Chapter 13 bankruptcy matter, including representation in bankruptcy litigation as needed, contact the Fishback Law Corporation in Irvine for a free initial consultation.
+You can also call our office at 949-274-7080.